nguyenph88/Stockometry/FAQs.md

 In short, this initial list acts as a high-signal, manageable starting point to build and validate your bot's core logic before you scale up.

+# is it a good idea for historical trends to span our last 6 days but not 3, 4 days?

+That's an excellent question.
+It gets to the core of the strategy behind the trend analysis.
+Using a 6-day window is a deliberate choice to balance responsiveness with reliability.

+Here's the thinking behind it:

+Why not 3-4 days?
+A shorter window is highly responsive but can be easily misled by short-term "noise."
+For example, a single positive news story could create a 2-day positive trend that isn't significant and quickly fades.
+A shorter window is more likely to give you false signals.

+Why 6 days?
+This period is long enough to filter out the daily noise.
+If a sector shows consistently positive sentiment for 5-6 consecutive days (roughly a full trading week), it's a much stronger indication that a real, underlying trend is forming.
+It's a more robust and reliable signal.

+Why not longer (e.g., 30 days)?
+A much longer window would be too slow.
+It would become a lagging indicator, only confirming a trend long after the opportunity has passed.

+Ultimately, 6 days is a strategic sweet spot.
+It's designed to be long enough to ensure the trend is real but short enough to still be a useful, predictive signal.